Texas Tech University

 (1) For tenured or tenure-track faculty members:

-(a) exemption from all or a portion of all teaching assignments during the leave semester; a faculty member may request a full exemption (i.e., release from all teaching) or a partial teaching exemption (i.e., release from a portion of teaching responsibilities);
+(a) Exemption from all or a portion of all teaching assignments during the MID semester; a faculty member may request a full exemption (i.e., release from all teaching) or a partial teaching exemption (i.e., release from a portion of teaching responsibilities);

 d.
 Retaliation in any form (e.g., an arbitrary change in instructional duties) is prohibited.

-The Modified Instructional Duties Policy may run concurrently and/or sequentially with the Faculty Sick Leave Policy (OP 32.11) and the Family and Medical Leave Act (see OP 70.32).
+The Modified Instructional Duties Policy may run concurrently and/or sequentially with OP 32.11, Faculty Sick Leave, and the Family and Medical Leave Act (see System Regulation 07.12, section 8).

 Attachment: Modified Instructional Duties Request Form